 Law students are welcome to stop by the HBA office, located at 1111 Bagby, FLB 200, Houston, Texas 77002, anytime from 8:30 a.m. – 5:00 p.m.
 Monday-Friday, and pick up a copy of the latest issue of The Houston Lawyer, the HBA’s bi-monthly substantive legal publication.

 Law Student Scholarships Available Through the HBA

 Find out which HBA sections offer scholarships and how to apply for them.
 Also, find out how to apply for the Houston Bar Association Auxiliary Scholarships.

-- HBA Auxiliary - ($5,000 to a student at each Houston Law School – Applications must be postmarked by March 25, 2015) Download Scholarship Application
+- HBA Auxiliary – ($5,000 to a student at each Houston Law School – Check back for 2016 Application and Deadline)